JuliaLang/julia/doc/manual/variables-and-scoping.rst

     julia> Fs[2]()
     2

-Since the ``begin`` construct does not introduce a new block, it can be useful to use the zero-argument ``let`` to just introduce a new scope block without creating any new bindings::
+Since the ``begin`` construct does not introduce a new scope, it can be useful to use the zero-argument ``let`` to just introduce a new scope block without creating any new bindings::